The Columbia Schizophrenia Research Center

 • Undergo an MRI or PET scan

-• Meet with a psychiatrist, psychologist or staff member and answer questions (using standardized assessment tools [SCID-5 & PANSS]) about their schizophrenia symptoms and their mood as well as perform cognitive scales
+• Meet with a psychiatrist, psychologist, or staff member and answer questions (using standardized assessment tools [SCID-5 & PANSS]) about their schizophrenia symptoms and mood, as well as perform cognitive scales

 CONTACT US if you are interested in participating in and/or learning more about our research studies:

-Interested individuals should call Tala Berro at 646-774-8496.
-Initial phone discussions will focus on gathering basic information and answering questions.
-Individuals meeting criteria will be invited for an on-site screening interview, to learn more about specific research studies and clinical components of the Columbia Schizophrenia Research Center (CSRC).
+Interested individuals should call our recruitment staff at 646-774-8496.
+Initial phone discussions will focus on gathering basic information and answering questions to see which study would be a good fit.
+Individuals meeting criteria will be invited for an on-site screening interview to learn more about specific research studies of the Columbia Schizophrenia Research Center (CSRC).

 Leadership Staff